swalrus1/obsidian-note-chain/README.md

 To sum up, **note chains are like tags**, but you can merge and rename chains by modifying 1 note instead of every note with the tag.
 Scalability is crucial when your knowledge base grows to thousands of notes.

-## What is a note chain?

-A **note chain** is a set of notes defined by a root: the chain contains the root and every note reachable from it through `[[wikilinks]]`.
-A **maximum-inclusion chain** is a chain not contained in any other chain — its root is what Note Chain surfaces.

-The core writing habit is:

-> If a new note is related to an existing chain, reference the last note in that chain.

-Over time this grows a forest of chains rooted in your "north-star" notes — and the plugin keeps that forest within reach.

 ## Example: a small chain about lasagna

-Imagine writing five notes while reading the [Wikipedia article on lasagna](https://en.wikipedia.org/wiki/Lasagna).
+Imagine writing notes while reading the [Wikipedia article on lasagna](https://en.wikipedia.org/wiki/Lasagna).
 The contents of each note:

 **A — `pasta-sheets.md`**
 ```